How to Create an Emotional Branding Strategy & Brand Examples

 3 – From truthfulness to being trustworthy

-It is one thing to be truthful, and it is entirely different in being trustworthy.
+It is one thing to be truthful, which is entirely different from being trustworthy.

-Being trustworthy is giving the assurance that you are genuinely giving the best of what you have promised.
+Being trustworthy is the assurance that you genuinely give the best of what you have promised.

-It might be true that they are number one in the market, but somewhere along the way they cheat or they are corrupt, and that makes them not trustworthy.
+It might be true that they are number one in the market, but somewhere along the way, they cheat or are corrupt, making them untrustworthy.

 Popularity does not equate to the integrity of the entire company.

-You can state facts and accomplishments, but you must guarantee that with you, they will be taken care of and put first.
+You can state facts and accomplishments, but you must guarantee that they will be taken care of and put first with you.

 4 – From giving the best quality to being the preferred service or product provider